Skip to main content

 Turning Lead Intake on

 The page opens with a master toggle: Enable your voice agent to handle lead intake.
 When it's off, the rest of the page fades out and your agent skips intake on every call.
+While it's on, you need at least one intake question — the agent won't save an enabled but empty intake.

 There's no per-question toggle — the master switch is the on/off control.
 To stop using a particular question, delete it.